seasonedfish/fishersun.com/src/content/posts/setting-up-vscode-for-gnome-and-wayland/index.md

 tags: []
 ---

-If you install VSCode on Ubuntu 22, it'll look like this:
+If you install VSCode on Ubuntu 22 LTS, it'll look like this:

-![Image of VSCode before applying configuration](before.png) There are several things that aren't ideal.
+![Image of VSCode before applying configuration](before.png)

+Unfortunately, things don't Just Work (tm); VSCode has a few quirks with GNOME and Wayland.

 ## Making the title bar compact
 VSCode normally has an integrated title bar that includes the the window decorations, menubar, and search bar.